raulchen/dotfiles/hammerspoon/README.md

 # Double CMD+Q to quit app

 Press `cmd+q` twice to quit current app, in order to avoid unintended quits.
-Note: This should work in all apps.
-But if your system language is not English, you'll need to change `Quit` in `double_cmdq_to_quit.lua` to the equivalent in your language.

 # Option based key bindings

-In macOS, the option key is used to input special characters.
-However, most people don't usually need it.
-So I'm using option key for something more useful.
+In macOS, the option key is used to input special characters that most people barely use.
+So I'm using it for something more useful.

   - `option + hjkl`: arrow keys.
   - `option + shift + hjkl`: option + arrow keys (move faster).